kekyo/typed-message/README.md

 ### Creating Locale Files

 Create a `locale` directory in your project root and place JSON files in it.

-The JSON file is actually in [JSON5 format](https://json5.org/), so comments and other information can be included.
+* The JSON file is actually in [JSON5 format](https://json5.org/), so comments and other information can be included.
+* JSON file extension can be either `.json` or `.json5`.
+If both exist, `.json5` is preferred.
-`fallback.json` is referenced when messages cannot be found in other locale files.
+* `fallback.json` is referenced when messages cannot be found in other locale files.

 #### Basic Messages